le-nn/memento/docs/Blazor/Flux.md

 The standard usecase is as a flux like store container.
 This is supported observe detailed with command pattern.
-To mutate the state, you must dispatch a Command and go through Reducer.
+To change the state, you must dispatch a Command and go through Reducer.
 So, you can observe state detailed.

 # Store Overview